Percona Everest installation and workflow¶

 Note

-All the custom resources connected to Percona Everest follow a similar flow except the
+All the custom resources connected to Percona Everest follow a similar flow, except for the

 DatabaseEngine